-These are incredibly important because they really let you know if you are fully prepared to take the real final exam.
+These are incredibly important because they let you know if you are fully prepared to take the final exam.

-The biggest reason that we see for failure is that they did not take enough practice exams in order to gauge if they were really prepared or not.
+The biggest reason we see for failure is that they did not take enough practice exams to gauge whether they were prepared.

-I suggest the Trainer Academy practice tests as they let you know which chapters/domains you are doing good or bad in and they have a large base of questions for their exams.
+I suggest the Trainer Academy practice tests as they let you know which chapters/domains you are doing good or bad in and they have many questions for their exams.

 ISSA Nutritionist Study of Mnemonics

-Fun, interesting and memorable mnemonics are one of the other great ISSA Nutritionist study tips I have for my students.
+Fun, interesting, and memorable mnemonics are among my other great ISSA Nutritionist study tips for my students.
 Memorizing difficult topics such as the various micronutrients we take in through the diet, can prove challenging.

-Creating interesting and fun mnemonics is the best way to go about memorizing these challenging concepts.
+Creating interesting and fun mnemonics is the best way to memorize these challenging concepts.
 This can be helpful in the examples of the various specific nutrition terms and categories we need to know for the certification.

-If you are going to create these mnemonics yourselves, try to make them as weird as you possibly can.
+If you will create these mnemonics yourselves, try to make them as weird as possible.
 The weirder the better!

 Trainer academy also has around 30 accompanying their premium ISSA nutritionist study guide to enhance their study materials.
 These have been proven effective!